Feedback Linearisation with State Constraints: Introduction

 Unfortunately, it is non-trivial to apply FBL out of the box to the resulting augmented system, since we show that the augmented system has an ill-defined relative degree, changing its value along the state constraint boundary.
 Therefore, in order to apply FBL, we use the switching controller from~\cite{tomlin1998switching}~\cite{chen2002switching} that was designed to handle cases of ill-defined relative degree.
 Finally, we synthesise a state constraint feasible closed-loop controller for the original system coupled with integral states by removing the augmented states such that the controller only depends on the states of the original system and the induced integral states.
+In Fig.~\ref{Fig: ty_JE_uncon}, we implement the proposed method on a Single-Input Single-Output (SISO) system studied in~\cite{jacobson1969transformation}, and stabilise the state trajectory to the origin while guaranteeing that the state constraint is satisfied, in contrast to the classical FBL method, where the constraints are violated.
+We show more implementation details in Example~\ref{ex: Jacob Ex2} and manually derive the controller following our proposed method.

-While our underlying methodology is applicable to MIMO systems, the implementation involving a switching controller is restricted to Single-Input Single-Output (SISO) systems.
+While our underlying methodology is applicable to MIMO systems, the implementation involving a switching controller is restricted to SISO systems.
 Accordingly, Sections~\ref{sec: prob form} to \ref{sec: FBL}, which extend the state augmentation approach of~\cite{jacobson1969transformation} and analyse the complications that arise when combining this method with FBL, are presented in the general MIMO setting.
 From Section~\ref{sec: overcoming ill-defined rel deg} onwards, however, we focus exclusively on SISO systems, where the practical implementation of the FBL controller, particularly the switching logic, is more tractable.

 \textbf{\textit{Notation:}} For $v \in \R^n$ we denote each component of the vector as $v_i$ or $[v]_i$.
 If $v \in \R^n$ we say $v \le 0$ if $v_i \le 0$ for each $i \in \{1,\dots,n\}$, $v\ne 0$ if $v_i \ne 0$ for each $i \in \{1,\dots,n\}$ and $v=0$ if $v_i=0$ for each $i \in \{1,\dots,n\}$.
 Let $||\cdot||_2$ denotes Euclidean norm or $L^2$ norm operator.
 We define $I_m$ as a $m$ by $m$ identity matrix and $0_{p \times m}$ as a $p$ by $m$ matrix with all elements being zero.
 For $v \in \R^n$ we denote $D=\diag(v^\top)$ to be the diagonal such that $D_{i,i}=v_i$ and $D_{i,j}=0$ for all $i \ne j$.
 Similarly, we overload the notation $D=\diag(A_1,\dots,A_n)$ to denote the block diagonal matrix such that matrices $A_1,\dots,A_n$ lying along the main diagonal and other elements of the matrix $D$ are equal to zero.
 For $i \in \{1,\dots,p\}$ the vector zeros with only the i-th component of value $1$ is defined by